Our School’s Vision

 Checking on the progress of a child, planning and delivering any additional help a child may need (this could be direct work related or additional staff support), updating the Special Education Needs/Disabilities Co-ordinator (SENCo) on concerns/progress.

-Writing Individual Education Plans (IEPs) and setting progression targets.
+Writing My Plans and setting progression targets.
 Reviewing these termly, updating and feeding back to parents

 Following guidance from outside agencies on ways of teaching children with specialist needs

 Ensuring that the school’s SEN policy is followed in the classroom.

 - Developing and reviewing the School’s SEN policy in conjunction with the SEN Governor Co-ordinating and submitting the SEN Audit